-Diatoms (Fig. 2) is great and accounts for a non-negligible part of Naviculales and Bacillariales, followed by 12 other Families.
+Diatoms are found free-living in a number of subaerial biofilms where substratum is somehow constantly wet, especially fountains.
+However, they do not contribute to the great majority of microbial mats on stone.
+Reported diversity for diatoms (Fig. 2) is great and accounts for a non-negligible part of Naviculales and Bacillariales, followed by 12 other Ordines.
 Due to the environmental bias, they were excluded by further investigation for marker selection.

-Phototrophic bacteria all belong to Cyanobacteria, and their occurrence in subaerial biofilms is almost equally divided among Chroococcales, Nostocales, Oscillatoriales, and Synechococcales (Fig. 3a), thus reflecting their natural distribution in the environment.
+Phototrophic bacteria all belong to Cyanobacteria, and their occurrence in subaerial biofilms is almost equally divided among Chroococcales, Nostocales, Oscillatoriales, and Synechococcales (Fig. 3a), thus reflecting their common distribution in the environment.
 Thanks to their ability to adapt to dim light and retain moisture through massive EPS production, they are well-known pioneers in biofilm establishment (Rossi and De Philippis 2015).
 Moreover, almost the half of the Genera here collected own a filamentous morphology (Fig. 3e), which enhances surface porosity for the substratum and favors the deposition and embedding of single-cell microorganisms and spore.

 On the other hand, eukaryotic green algae are almost all included in the Division of Chlorophyta.
-Trebouxiophyceae, accounting for about the 50% of reported diversity (Fig. 3b), occur as non-flagellate unicells or colonies and sometimes as unbranched or branched filaments in freshwaters and terrestrial environments.
+Class Trebouxiophyceae, accounting for about the 50% of reported diversity (Fig. 3b), occur as non-flagellate unicells or colonies and sometimes as unbranched or branched filaments in freshwaters and terrestrial environments.
 Trebouxiophyceae are commonly regarded as a sister group to Chlorophyceae, which in the present study represent about 30% of reported diversity on stone.
-Green alga morphology is almost equally distributed among filamentous, colonial, and unicellular living forms (Fig. 3e).
-In presence of water and light, they can show a very fast growing attitude, thus representing a strong driving community in the establishment of a biofilm; however, green algae account for the highest taxonomic diversity in this study, with 77 Genera from 313 reports (Supplementary material Table S3).
+Green algae morphology is almost equally distributed among filamentous, colonial, and unicellular living forms (Fig. 3e).
+In presence of water and light, they can show a very fast growing attitude, thus representing a strong driving community in the establishment of a biofilm; however, green algae account for the highest microorganisms is reported in the histograms as percentage of Genera with those features $(\mathbf{d}, \mathbf{e}, \mathbf{f})$ taxonomic diversity in this study, with 77 Genera from 313 reports (Supplementary materials Table S3).